ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {: #faq-shared-eos-subnets}
 {: faq}

-You can use new subnets, however most customers don't.
+You can use new subnets; however most customers don't.
 If you plan to migrate a subnet in multiple batches, then you need to reassign IP addresses as no L2 extension capability exists.

 ## What are the recommended steps for an optimal migration?
 {: #faq-shared-eos-optimal-mig}